failstream/lioranboard-2-livesplit-websocket/README.md

   3) Put livesplit.js into the same folder where your transmitter.html is located.
 This should be in the transmitter folder where you installed LioranBoard 2
   4) Open LioranBoard 2 and install the extension normally.

-Once installed there will be a new board in LioranBoard that has everything you need to test the functionality and get started.
+Once installed there will be a new deck in LioranBoard that has everything you need to test the functionality and get started.

 # Usage: